Turbidity Meter / Turbidity Sensor Frequently Asked Questions (FAQ)

 - One or more light detectors – typically, photo diodes

 What are the common turbidity meter measurement methods in the market?

-There are several types of in-line turbidity sensors that are optimized for specific measurement ranges and different applications.
+There are several types of in-line turbidity sensors/on-line turbidity meters that are optimized for specific measurement ranges and different applications.

 How do you calibrate a turbidity meter?

 Calibrating a turbidity meter can be done in three different ways with a transmitter.
 The first method is called manual calibration.
 This is the fastest but lowest level of calibration.
 The user can change the offset and the slope, and a measuring value is calculated and displayed.